AlphaFold can accurately predict 3D models of protein structures and has the potential to accelerate research in every field of biology.

 Joining a global research community

-In 1994, scientists interested in protein folding formed the Critical Assessment of protein Structure Predictions (CASP).
+In 1994, scientists interested in protein folding formed CASP (Critical Assessment of protein Structure Prediction).

 CASP is a community forum that allows researchers to share progress on the protein folding problem.
 The community also organises a biennial challenge for research groups to test the accuracy of their predictions against real experimental data.